crossplane-contrib/provider-upjet-azuread/.github/ISSUE_TEMPLATE/new_resource_request.md

 name: New Resource Request
 about: Help us know what resource you need is missing.
 labels: new-resource
-title: "Request for `azuread_application` resource"
+title: "Request for `INSERT NAME` resource"
 ---
 <!--
-Thank you for helping to improve Official Azuread Provider!
+Thank you for helping to improve this provider!

 Please be sure to search for open issues before raising a new one.
 We use issues for bug reports and feature requests.